Le Bonheur offers surgical procedures at two locations:

 - Toddler: Read books about going to the hospital, and use interactive play with dolls and stuffed animals.
 Give simple explanations and be careful of the words you use.
 Let your child bring a security item from home and a favorite book to help pass the time before surgery.
 It is normal for toddlers to cry and be fussy, clingy, angry, or have tantrums.
 Give a lot of love and let your child know that you will be nearby.

-- Teenager: Allow your teen to be a part of the decision making process.
+- Teenager: Allow your teen to be a part of the decision-making process.
 Encourage him/her to write down questions they have for their doctors and nurses, or keep a journal of the experience.
-Reading books and looking up information about their surgery on the internet will help your teen understand what he/she will go through.
+Reading books and looking up information about their surgery on the Internet will help your teen understand what he/she will go through.
 Teens are often reluctant to admit they do not understand.
 Parents may need to explain treatment in several different ways, without making the teen feel uncomfortable.
 Privacy is very important for teens.
 Allow them to bring comfort items from home.
 Ask friends from school to call, text or send cards during recovery.

-- Siblings: Siblings often worry with their brother or sister is having surgery.
+- Siblings: Siblings often worry when their brother or sister is having surgery.
 They may feel guilty, lonely or fearful of what is to come.
 It is important that siblings are involved in conversations about the surgery in words they can understand.
 Give siblings the choice of visiting, and give them lots of compliments and hugs.
 Read books about going to the hospital with the entire family.
 Keep their routines as normal as possible and allow them to ask questions and discuss the surgery.

 - Parents: Take care of yourself.
 Simplify your life during this time and do not be afraid to ask for help.
 Remaining positive and calm can help reduce your child’s anxiety.
 Be with your child as much as possible.
 Your presence alone gives comfort.
 Do as much research as possible about your child’s surgery or procedure so that you feel prepared.